Sti2nd/custom-guess-who/README.md

 - Face card: 50mm (height) x 28mm (width)
 - Secret card: 73mm (height) x 36mm (width)

-You can change the sizes by changing the CSS inside the components `FaceCard.js` and `SecretCard.js`.
-The card colours are defined in `App.js` component.
+You can change the sizes by changing the CSS inside the components `FaceCard.tsx` and `SecretCard.tsx`.
+The card colours are defined in `App.tsx` component.

 Currently the code are written to find the file extensions .png, .jpg and .svg.
 The [limitation is your browser](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#Supported_image_formats), so it should be possible to modify the code and use any file format your browser support.